tomjoht/learnapidoc/_docs/managing_developer_portal/docsapis_managing_small_doc_requests.md

 ## Closing the ticket

 When you're finished with the work, ask the requester to resolve the ticket.
 This indicates their acceptance of the work.
 Then push the change live into production by merging your feature branch into production.
-Afterwards, delete the feature branch.
+Afterward, delete the feature branch.

 If the ticket doesn't require any review (e.g., fixing a broken link), you can just push the content to prod and let the reviewer know.